-Opuntiagilvescens is a widespread cactus; the authors have found it in OK (Arbuckle Mountains and west), in western TX, in many parts of NM as well as in AZ, southern portions of NV, UT, and CO, and in the mountains of the eastern CA Mojave Desert.
-Similar-appearing prickly pears have been found in the mountains east of Palm Springs, CA. O.gilvescens has been conflated with O.phaeacantha, but the two species are distinct.
-O.gilvescens has round or short-obovate pads (or regular obovate).
-O.gilvescens is woodier than O.phaeacantha and has ascending branches as well as prostrate branches.
-See the original description.
-O.gilvescens is hexaploid.
+The authors have found this prickly pear in Oklahoma (Arbuckle Mountains and west), in western and central Texas, in many parts of New Mexico as well as in Arizona, southern portions of Nevada, Utah, and Colorado, and in the mountains of the eastern California Mojave Desert.
+Similar-appearing prickly pears have been found in the mountains east of Palm Springs, California.
+Additionally, the plant occurs in the Chihuahuan Desert of Mexico.

-Plants from southwest NM and adjacent AZ are often pale; sometimes they have rhombic or more elongate joints and pale spines.
+Plants from southwest New Mexico and adjacent Arizona are often pale; sometimes they have rhombic or more elongate joints and pale spines.
 Plants from the Mojave Desert area often have round pads with fewer than average areoles and a few pale spines.
 Plants from the Chihuahuan Desert of Mexico and into central Texas are often dark in appearance; they may become strongly red-purple in winter and the spines can be black.